 What do ePages merchants need to know?

 The good news is that you don’t have to take any action in your shop.
 The payment service providers are responsible to comply with the changes.
-They have to ensure that the requirements are implemented until the deadline set by the European Union.
-For payment methods that are directly embedded in the ePages shops, such as Amazon Pay, we will take the necessary measures from the shop side by 14 September.
+They have to ensure that the requirements are implemented until the deadline.
+For payment methods that are directly embedded in the ePages shops, such as Amazon Pay, we will take the necessary measures from the shop side until the target date.

 Nevertheless, merchants are advised to contact the payment service providers they offer and ask them how they have implemented the necessary changes to comply with the PSD2.